intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

  try refreshing the project (click **Refresh** in the Cargo tool window) or rebuilding indices ( **File | Invalidate caches / Restart** from the main menu).

-Previous versions of the plugin are availabe at the [JetBrains plugin repo](https://plugins.jetbrains.com/plugin/8182).
+Previous versions of the plugin are available at the [JetBrains plugin repo](https://plugins.jetbrains.com/plugin/8182).